havenwood/encrypt/README.md

 ## Alternatives

 Want a cipher other than AES-256 or a mode other than CBC?
 A project that has been more thoroughly vetted?
-Looking for something that works on Ruby 1.9?
 Here are some alternatives:
 * [Krypt](https://github.com/krypt/krypt#readme)
 * [RbNACL](https://github.com/cryptosphere/rbnacl#readme)
 * [libsodium](https://github.com/jedisct1/libsodium#readme)